 Guidelines to help protected area authorities establish sustainable tourism and visitation

-27 November 2018 – The IUCN released a new publication titled “Tourism and Visitor Management in Protected Areas” at the Convention on Biological Diversity’s 14th Conference of the Parties, in Sharm El Sheikh, Egypt
+The IUCN released a new publication titled “Tourism and Visitor Management in Protected Areas” at the Convention on Biological Diversity’s 14th Conference of the Parties, in Sharm El Sheikh, Egypt on 27 November 2018.

 Protected area managers need a wide range of skills to manage the complexities of protected area systems.
 The IUCN Best Practice Guidelines Series aims to address these needs, including sharing experience drawn from good practices around the world.
 Many protected areas are managed for tourism and visitation as one component of achieving their purpose, involving a wide range of stakeholders, including the private sector.
 The rapidly expanding demand for tourism development associated with protected areas emphasises the need to provide clear guidance that will contribute towards sustainable tourism consistent with the primary conservation objectives of protected areas.
 The legal, political, economic and social contexts for tourism in and around protected areas vary widely across the globe, yet there are many common elements and a diversity of experiences that can enrich the understanding of those involved.